 Remember, Success Coaches are not academic advisors.
 The conversations you have with your advisor will focus on planning curriculum and meeting requirements for your major, whereas a success coach will provide you with a space for everything in between, such as, learning strategies, life management skills, and earning strong grades.

-What do the one-on-One meetings consist of?
+What do the one-on-one meetings consist of?

+Each agenda-based individual meeting is designed to cover topics related tos tudent success such as time management and note-taking skills.
 During your one-on-one meetings you can discuss with your coach if you feel you’re “not doing well”, if you have questions about any kind of academic policy, feel any undue academic pressure, want to explore academic options of any kind, such as your major, minor, internships, externships, etc. You can learn to sharpen your learning or life management skills, including: college reading and writing, managing stress, motivation and focus, communicating with instructors, and test-taking strategies.